Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 1.1.2 release.
 If you build the project as-is, it will include all of them.

+* Add: Battle Cal in Trainer House if you're a girl, Kay if you're a boy
 * Add: Meganium can learn Calm Mind.
 * Fix: Slightly debuff the Kimono Girls.
 * Fix: Replace broken Trainer House tiles with a Poké Ball pattern.